Palawan is the Best Island in the World

 Sunset in El Nido by Mr Snoopy via Flickr

-2. As an island province, Palawan is surrounded with sea water whose beaches are popular for their crystal clear waters, taking Entalula Island for example.
+2. As an island province, Palawan is surrounded by seawater whose beaches are popular for their crystal clear waters, taking Entalula Island for example.

 Tubbataha Reefs Natural Park photo by ati.da.gov.ph – Best Island